River’s Edge Trail Race

 If you see this badge on an event page, that means that event is a part of the Youth Trail Series, which is a growing nation-wide series of events that are seeking to help grow youth trail runners, to have more fun and be involved at the recreational level, and to ultimately lead to more competitive runners repping Team USA at international trail running races!

 For any registrant who is 19 & Under, your registration will automatically be discounted 15-20%.
 No code is needed.
-This is good for all our races of 10 miles and shorter.
+This is good for all our races of 10 miles and shorter

 Getting Here

-Parking is primarily going to be at McMaster’s Sports Complex (101 W L Walden Dr.) and the Georgetown Parks and Recreation Admin Building (1101 N. College St.).
-If those lots fill up, simply follow regular parking laws and regulations.
+4. If those lots fill up, simply follow regular parking laws and regulations.
 Any legal parking spot is fair game.
 You can always check the San Gabriel Park, then simply walk toward the race hub and walk across the San Gabriel Park Bridge toward the far east end of the park.
-The city will tow and fine if you do not park in a valid parking space.
-Please also note you may NOT park at the VFW or the Masonic Lodge.
-They may ticket and/or tow if you park on their property.
-You are allowed to park in the dirt area on the far edge of the Masonic Lodge, just enter and exit from the street (not through their lot).

 Camping & Lodging